Haytam-CB06/SOFTWARE-ANALYSIS-AND-DESIGN/README.md

 \q
 ```

-## Go back to your git bash directory int the "SOFTWARE-ANALYSIS-AND-DESIGN (main)", run the command
+## Go back to your git bash directory in the "SOFTWARE-ANALYSIS-AND-DESIGN (main)", run the command
 ```bash
 ./scripts/dev-setup.sh
 ```